 Sixth Form entry criteria

-All candidates are expected to achieve a minimum of five GCSEs at grade 9 to 5 and at least grade 7 or 8 in the A Level subjects to be studied, or equivalent subjects.
+All candidates are expected to achieve a minimum of five GCSEs at grade 9 to 5 and at least grade 7 in the A Level subjects to be studied, or equivalent subjects.

 Senior School and Sixth Form applicants will be invited to attend a short interview with a member of our Senior Leadership Team.
 There is no need for any coaching for this interview, we encourage children to be spontaneous with their answers.
 During the interview, candidates will be encouraged to talk about their motivations for joining Embley and their wider interests and hobbies, as well as providing an opportunity to engage in friendly academic discussion.

 Step 6.
 Offer of a place

 If your child is offered a place at Embley you will need to complete all the paperwork included in our acceptance pack which will be sent to you at the time of offer.
-We will ask for payment of a refundable acceptance deposit to secure the place (£400 for UK students, £500 for EU students, £2,500 for non-EU/international students).
+We will ask for payment of an acceptance deposit to secure the place (£400 for UK students, £500 for EU students, £2,500 for non-EU/international students).